by-tayo/tcm-psaa-notes/README.md

-# TCM PSAA Notes
+# SOC CLI Toolkit

-A place for my notes for the TCM PSAA (Practical SOC Analyst Associate)
+In preparation for my TCM PSAA exam.